umutZeren/QuadTree_in_Python/README.md

 # QuadTree_in_Python
-this python script implements a quadtree for image creation dependent on single charecter input representation for image sectors.
+this python script implements a quadtree for image creation dependent on single charecter input representation for image sectors. plus sign divides images to four equal section named as q1 q2
-+ sign divides images to four equal section named as q1 q2 q4 q3
+                                                     q4 q3
 program takes input from standart input.